 Table of Contents

-Melatonin refers to a stress hormone naturally secreted by the human body’s pineal gland, a small endocrine gland located in the center of the vertebrate brain .
-The pineal gland is essential for regulating the body’s endogenous circadian cycle .
-It is also photosensitive, and as sunlight decreases, the gland begins to increase melatonin production, thereby inducing a natural impetus to sleep .
-During the day, melatonin levels in the brain are virtually undetectable .
+Melatonin refers to a stress hormone naturally secreted by the human body’s pineal gland, a small endocrine gland located in the centre of the vertebrate brain .

 Benefit and Effects